ni/nidaqmx-python/CONTRIBUTING.md

 through our [GitHub issues page](http://github.com/ni/nidaqmx-python/issues).
 5. Write new tests that demonstrate your bug or feature.
 Ensure that these new tests fail.
 6. Make your change.
-7. Once the necessary changes are done, update the auto-generated code using ``poetry run python -m codegen --dest generated/nidaqmx``.
-This will ensure that the latest files are present in ``generated`` folder.
+7. Once the necessary changes are done, update the auto-generated code using ``poetry run python src/codegen --dest generated/nidaqmx``.
+This will ensure that the latest files are present in the ``generated`` folder.
+   > **Note**
+   > The codegen scripts require Python 3.8 or later.
 8. Run all the unit tests again (which include the tests you just added), and confirm that they all pass.
 9. Send a GitHub Pull Request to the main repository's master branch.
 GitHub Pull Requests are the